Thinaah Muralitharan

 Thinaah Muralitharan (born 3 January 1998) is a Malaysian badminton player.
 She and her partner Pearly Tan won the women's doubles silver medals at the 2025 World Championships and reached the women's doubles semi-finals at the 2024 Summer Olympics.
-They also won gold medals in both the women's doubles and the mixed team events at the 2022 Commonwealth Games.
+They also won gold medals in both the women's doubles and the mixed team events at the 2022 Commonwealth Games as well as in the women's doubles event at the 2025 SEA Games.
 They became the first ever Malaysian World Championship medalists and Olympic semi-finalists in the women's doubles event.
 Their results at the World Championships and the Olympic Games made them the most successful Malaysian badminton women's doubles pair in the history.

 Career

 In 2021, Thinaah and Tan clinched their first BWF World Tour title at the Swiss Open.

 In 2022, Thinaah and Tan claimed the French Open title, becoming the first ever Malaysian women's doubles pair to achieve this feat.

 Thinaah and her partner Tan best result in 2023 were finalists in the Malaysia Masters and Hong Kong Open.

 Thinaah and Tan became the first ever Malaysian women's doubles pair to advance to the semi-finals of an Olympic Games at the 2024 Paris Olympics.
 Ranked 13th in the world at the time, they were drawn alongside Chen Qingchen and Jia Yifan from China, Mayu Matsumoto and Wakana Nagahara from Japan, and Apriyani Rahayu and Siti Fadia Silva Ramadhanti from Indonesia, ranked 1st, 6th, and 9th in the world respectively.
 Having successfully advanced from the group stage with a 2–1 record, they defeated then ranked 7th in the world Kim So-yeong and Kong Hee-yong from Korea in the quarter-finals in straight sets, before falling to Chen and Jia in the semi-finals and Japan's Nami Matsuyama and Chiharu Shida in the bronze medal match.

 Thinaah and Tan reached their first final in 2024 at the Korea Open, finished as runner-up to home pair Jeong Na-eun and Kim Hye-jeong.

+In 2025, Thinaah enjoyed a breakthrough season alongside her women's doubles partner Pearly Tan, achieving historic and consistent success on the world stage.
+The duo became the first Malaysia women's doubles to reach the final of the BWF World Championships, capturing the silver medal.
+They also secured multiple BWF World Tour title, including victories at the Thailand Open, Arctic Open, and Japan Masters.
+Their strong performances led them to occupy the BWF ranking of number 2 in July 2025, and qualified for the Tour Finals in Hangzhou and reached the semi-final.
+Thinaah and Tan also ended Malaysia's long wait for women's doubles gold at the SEA Games.

+The next year, Thinaah and Tan won their first title in the Indonesia Masters by January.